mariasofiadf/FEUP_LBAW/artefacts/er.md

 ## A2: Actors and User stories

-> This artifact contains the specification of the actors involved and their user stories.
-This serves as agile documentation of the projects requirements.
+This artifact contains the specification of the actors involved and their user stories, serving as agile documentation of the projects requirements.

 ### 1. Actors